55 History

 The European Experience brings together the expertise of nearly a hundred historians from eight European universities to internationalise and diversify the study of modern European history, exploring a grand sweep of time from 1500 to 2000.
 Offering a valuable corrective to the Anglocentric narratives of previous English-language textbooks, scholars from all over Europe have pooled their knowledge on comparative themes such as identities, cultural encounters, power and citizenship, and economic development to reflect the complexity and heterogeneous nature of the European experience.
 Rather than another grand narrative, the international author teams offer a multifaceted and rich perspective on the history of the continent of the past 500 years.
 Each major theme is dissected through three chronological sub-chapters, revealing how major social, political and historical trends manifested themselves in different European settings during the early modern (1500–1800), modern (1800–1900) and contemporary period (1900–2000)

-The First into the Dark: The Nazi Persecution of the Disabled (CC BY-NC-ND)
+The First into the Dark: The Nazi Persecution of the Disabled by Michael Robertson, Astrid Ley, Edwina Light (CC BY-NC-ND).

 Under the Nazi regime a secret program of ‘euthanasia’ was undertaken against the sick and disabled.
 Known as the Krankenmorde (the murder of the sick) 300,000 people were killed.
 A further 400,000 were sterilised against their will.
 From eyewitness accounts, records and case files, this book narrates a history of the victims, perpetrators, opponents to and witnesses of the Krankenmorde, and reveals deeper implications for contemporary society.

-History in the Making: A History of the People of the United States of America to 1877 (CC BY-SA)
+History in the Making: A History of the People of the United States of America to 1877 by Catherine Locks, Sara K. Mergel, Pamela Thomas Roseman, Tamara Spike (CC-BY-SA).

 This textbook examines U.S. History from before European Contact through Reconstruction, while focusing on the people and their history.

-Keys to Understanding the Middle East (CC BY-SA)
+Keys to Understanding the Middle East by Payind, Alam and Melinda McClimans (CC-BY-SA).

 This book is intended for readers who have never studied the Middle East, or experts who may wish to fill gaps in their knowledge of the region from other disciplines.
 Whether for establishing or deepening one’s knowledge of the region, these fundamentals are important to know.
 The languages, cultural, religious and sectarian communities of the region, and selected turning points and influential people in history are starting points for gaining an understanding of the diverse contexts of the region.

-Making up Numbers: A History of Invention in Mathematics (CC BY)
+Making up Numbers: A History of Invention in Mathematics by Ekkehard Kopp.
+(CC BY)

 Making up Numbers: A History of Invention in Mathematics offers a detailed but accessible account of a wide range of mathematical ideas.
 Starting with elementary concepts, it leads the reader towards aspects of current mathematical research.